counsel-health/counsel-embedded-example-apps/web/nextjs/README.md

 If instead, a new signed app url is generated each time the iFrame is reloaded, the user will see a flash of the iFrame loading.
 For the demo app, this is implemented using [NextJS's caching system](https://nextjs.org/docs/app/deep-dive/caching).
 Importantly, the cache is invalidated when the user signs out.

-## Caching of the iFrame

-Ideally the Counsel iFrame is mounted into the DOM once and never removed.
-This is to prevent the iFrame from being torn down by the browser on navigation.
-The demo app achieves this in NextJS by mounting the [ChatPage](./src/components/ChatPage.tsx) component in the layout and not the page.
-It then shows and hides the iframe based on the current route.

 ## Deploying to Cloud Run

 The web app is deployed to Cloud Run using the `cd-nextjs-web.yml` workflow in the `.github/workflows` directory.